linrongbin16/fzfx.vim/README.md

 `FzfxUnrestrictedLiveGrep` is a variant of `FzfxLiveGrep`, it also searches the hidden and ignored files with `--unrestricted --hidden`:

-`FzfxUnrestrictedLiveGrepVisual` is a variant of `FzfxUnrestrictedLiveGrep`, it allows user search visual selection.

 ```bash
 # short version
 rg --column -n --no-heading --color=always -S -uu
 # e.g.
 rg --column --line-number --no-heading --color=always --smart-case --unrestricted --hidden
 ```

+`FzfxUnrestrictedLiveGrepVisual` is a variant of `FzfxUnrestrictedLiveGrep`, it allows user searching visual selection.

 ### Fzfx(Unrestricted)GrepWord